Ai Marketing

 Source

-And this isn’t isolated.
-Marketing and sales are among the top functions where generative AI is actively used, according to McKinsey.
 Beyond adoption, there's a clear business case.
 AI in marketing is accelerating.
-Estimates put the market on track to reach $220.1 billion by 2030
+Estimates put the market on track to reach $220.1 billion by 2030.

-On top of these, SurveyMonkey’s survey on AI in marketing reveals that 70% of marketers expect AI to play a larger role in their work.
-That means the competitive baseline has shifted, AI is improving speed, accuracy, and personalization across all marketing layers.
+On top of these, SurveyMonkey's survey on AI in marketing reveals that 70% of marketers expect AI to play a larger role in their work.
+That means the competitive baseline has shifted.
+AI is improving speed, accuracy, and personalization across all marketing layers.

 Let's examine how AI practically functions across each stage of the marketing funnel.